 Containers for brushes

 Brushes look best when they’re stored upright, plus the bristles are much less likely to get damaged.
 You can find a container from around your house—it could be an old jar, or vase you’re not using.
 You could even get some handmade pottery pieces to store your favourite brushes in and jazz up your space.
+Check out our guide on how to organise brushes and other supplies for more tips.

 Another option is to keep your brushes in a canvas roll.
 A brush roll is a transportable and space saving option.
 Pack all your brushes and store them away after using.